hydraulic-institute/edb/source/01_pump-fundamentals/01_sys-curves.md

 (defined in <a href="/fluid-flow-III/general.html" target="_blank">Fluid Flow – General</a>).

 These equations will approximate the Moody diagram.
 The friction factor is based on the Reynolds Number (Re), the pipe diameter (D), and the pipe roughness (ε).
-The pipe roughness is dependent on the type of pipe being used.
+The pipe roughness is dependent on the type of pipe.
 Other aspects, such as age, fouling, and coatings will also affect the pipe roughness.
-An example table of typical values for steel pipe materials an be found <a href="/piping-materials-IV/steel-pipe.html" target="_blank">here</a>.
+An example table of typical values for steel pipe materials can be found <a href="/piping-materials-IV/steel-pipe.html" target="_blank">here</a>.
 For other pipe materials, see section IV.

 The Hazen-Williams equation is another method to determine pipe losses.
-These values are only valid for water and do not account for temperature or viscosity.
+These values are only valid for water at standard temperature.
-These values are a function of pipe material only and are not dependent on Reynolds Number.
+The Hazen-Williams C-Factor is a function of pipe material only and is not dependent on Reynolds Number.

 ### Minor Losses

 Minor losses in a piping system occur when fluid passes through a fitting, valve, area change, or enters or exits a tank, etc. Any system component that obstructs or changes the direction or pressure of the flow can be considered a minor loss.
 These are categorized differently than the pipe frictional loss (or major loss).
-These minor losses can be the dominant system loss.
+In some systems, these minor losses can be the dominant system loss.

 The loss created by the component is often characterized by a constant, K, and tabulated for several types of components.
 Head loss is determined by the